 - Semester 1 is officially over – all my assignments are submitted, and I don’t have any responsibilities until July 29th, when Semester 2 starts up.

-- With Semester 1 done, I have a pile of books loaded on my mother’s iPad (ack, I thought I was totally sold on the iPad, but then I saw the Samsung Note, with the stylus and the drawing, and the possibility of watching DVDs and drawing simultaneously… !) and plans to work on my digital drawing.
+- With Semester 1 done, I have a pile of books loaded on my mother’s iPad (ack, I thought I was totally sold on the iPad, but then I saw the Samsung Note, with the stylus and the drawing, and the possibility of watching DVDs and drawing simultaneously… :love:!) and plans to work on my digital drawing.
 If I can afford it, I might buy a sketch book just to work on practicing my anatomy drawing.

 - Supanova, the Australian Pop Culture convention, is in Sydney next weekend!
 My sister and I have tickets for both days, and I’ve saved up some money to pick out some nerd gear!
 Hoping for the Despicable Me 2 Agnes Pop Vinyl figure, some Nintendo 1-Up Mushroom socks… and a ton of Sailor Moon gear.
 Last year, I only bought a packet of playing cards and some stickers, so this year I think I might splurge a little.